ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_editorial/README.md

 editorial features of the Next Europa platform based on "OG" and "Workbench moderation" modules.

 It also contains alterations of:
-* The automatically assignment of the "editorial team member" role to users that join an editorial team organic group;
+* The automatic assignment of the "editorial team member" role to users that join an editorial team organic group;
 * The "Roles" field of the user edit form in order to allow selecting only the "editorial team member" role;